Cigarette brands and packets, mid-20th century UK

 Cigarettes were not rationed during World War Two, presumably to keep up morale, and numerous brands were available - at least in theory.
 In practice the shortages and austerity of the war years and the years afterwards meant that specific brands did not always find their way to tobacconists or cigarette vending machines.
 As often as not shops were completely out of stock of cigarettes or kept them 'under the counter' for regular customers only.

 My main recollections come from after the war, when my father was back at home.
-He smoked Players Navy cut which was a common brand, but there were quite a number of other brands, all well advertised and popular.
-The photo gives a good indication of the range.
+He smoked Players Navy cut which was a common brand, but there were quite a number of other brands, all well-advertised and popular.
+The above photo gives a good indication of the range.